riad-azz/flask-template/README.md

 python server.py
 ```

+### Running Tests

-**Testing**: you can write tests in `flask-template/tests`, and to run the tests simple use the command:
+you can write tests in `flask-template/tests`, and to run the tests simple use the command:

 ```bash
 python -m pytest
 ```

+### Dockerize The Application

-**Docker**: To run the application in Docker follow these steps:
+To run the application in Docker follow these steps:

 1.Install [Docker](https://www.docker.com/) on your machine.